OUR FOUNDERS (APOSTLE & MRS. WASHINGTON)

 • Tamale

-And we continue to expand, led by the Spirit, committed to transforming lives and restoring hope.
+We continue to expand, led by the Spirit, committed to transforming lives and restoring hope.
+Chosen Rehab is where healing begins, and no one is ever beyond redemption.

 HOW IT STARTED (CHOSEN CHILD’S CENTER)